jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests.md

-Some definitions:
+# Note About Experimental Design

-* experimental unit: that which receives the treatment
+An **experimental unit** is the group to which a treatment is applied in a single trial of the experiment.
+We may also call an experimental unit "a plot".

-* sampling unit: sub-units within an experimental unit; generally means of sampling units taken for each experimental unit prior to analysis; treating sampling units as experimentlal units inflates the error df
+A **sampling unit** is a subunit within an experimental unit.
+When analyzing experimental data, we either have to adjust for a sampling unit in the model or average sampling units for each experimental unit prior to analysis.
+Treating sampling units as experimental units can inflate the error df.

 # ANOVA
 In R, ANOVA can be fit with the `lm()` and `anova()` or `aov()` commands.